Best food in Penang

 1. Char Kway Teow – Siam Road Char Kway Teow

 As with all delicious food stores, you can expect some long queues at the Siam Road Char Kway Teow stall.
-This plate of noodles is cooked the old school way, over a wood-fired wok which means plenty of wok hei to go around.
+This plate of noodles are cooked the old school way, over a wood fired wok which means plenty of wok hei to go around.
 The noodles come with a generous serving of pork lard, juicy cockles and smooth and savoury rice noodles.
-Labelled as Penang’s Char Kway Teow King, this plate of goodness only costs RM6.50.
+Labelled as Penang’s Char Kway Teow King, this plate of goodness only costs RM 6.50 (SGD2.16).

 Siam Road Char Kway Teow

 : Jalan Siam, George Town, 10400 George Town, Pulau Pinang, Malaysia

 : Tue-Sun 3pm to 7pm, or till sold out | Closed on Mondays.

 2. Assam Laksa – Air Itam Bisu Laksa

 Can you really say you’ve been to Penang without having a bowl of Assam Laksa?
 The mouth-watering sour, spicy and savoury soup is the pride of Penang and you can find one of the best bowls at Air Itam Bisu.
 Each bowl of Laksa only costs RM4.50 (SGD 1.50)!
 The tangy and sweet fish taste paired together with the fresh vegetables and generous helping of mackerel will definitely leave you wanting more.

 #Klook tip: Bisu means ‘mute’ in Malay and the brother-sister duo that run this establishment cannot speak or hear, hence the name.
 When you’re ordering, you’ll just need to use hand signs!

 : Daily 10am to 5pm

 3. Hokkien Prawn Noodles – CY Choy Road Hokkien Mee